raitechnology/raims/README.md

     messaging, then there is only one path for the message, the shortest path.
     With multicast, there are multiple paths that a message may take, each is the shortest path to a subscriber.
 Reverse path forwarding uses the source of the message to route it.
-The algorithm incrments the distance from the source to compute a set of nodes that are possible for a message at each hop, then chooses the best traversal of the network graph so that the entire network is covered with a minimal set of transmissions.
+The algorithm increments the distance from the source to compute a set of nodes that are possible for a message at each hop, then chooses the best traversal of the network graph so that the entire network is covered with a minimal set of transmissions.
 Once this